1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Typical Symptoms

-Quote from Dr. Bharat Pothuri: “Most fissures heal well with lifestyle changes.
-Recognizing the signs early can save you weeks of discomfort,” says Dr. Pothuri.
+Quote from Dr. Bharat Pothuri: “Fissures heal well with lifestyle changes.
+Spotting the signs early can save weeks of discomfort,” says Dr. Pothuri.

 Section 3: Effective Ways to Prevent Anal Fissures